-You’ve found the ideal shoe, but your foot is uncomfortable?
-Wearing new shoes can be inconvenient, cause friction, and result in blisters or pain.
-Fortunately, new shoes can be fitted to your feet without distorting them.
-These tips and tricks will help you make your new shoes more flexible and roomy.
+New shoes can initially cause discomfort, friction, and blisters, but they can be fitted to your feet without damage.
+These tips will help you make your new shoes more flexible and comfortable.

 Tip 1: Wear your new shoes at home